ShounakSinha/eCommerce/README.md

 ## About the Project

-This project aims to present a resume in an engaging and interactive format.
-It goes beyond the traditional static resume by incorporating animations, hover effects, and data visualizations, offering a more immersive experience.
-The goal is to provide a comprehensive view of my qualifications, skills, and experiences in a visually appealing manner.
+This project aims to create a rich, user-friendly e-commerce product page that not only displays product information but also allows customers to interact with the product through various features like image zoom, color and size options, and a live-updating shopping cart.
+The project is built with a focus on providing a seamless shopping experience that can be easily integrated into any e-commerce platform.

 ## Live Demo

-Check out the live version of this resume [here](#).
+Check out the live version of this product page [here](#).

 ## Features

-- **Interactive Sections**: Each section of the resume can expand or collapse on click, allowing users to focus on specific details.
-- **Smooth Scrolling**: Navigate through the resume with smooth scrolling effects, enhancing the user experience.
-- **Hover Effects**: Sections provide additional information or highlight key details on hover.
-- **Data Visualization**: Skills and experience are represented through charts and graphs, making it easy to understand my proficiency levels.
+- **Image Sliders**: View multiple product images in a slider format with smooth transitions.
+- **Zoom Effects**: Hover over the product image to zoom in for a closer look at the details.
+- **Dynamic Pricing**: The price updates automatically based on the selected options (e.g., size, color, quantity).
+- **Interactive Shopping Cart**: Add or remove items from the cart, with real-time updates on the total price and quantity.
-- **Responsive Design**: The resume is fully responsive, ensuring it looks great on any device, from desktops to smartphones.
+- **Responsive Design**: The product page is fully responsive, providing a consistent experience across desktops, tablets, and smartphones.

 ## Technologies Used

-- **HTML5**: For the structure and content of the resume.
+- **HTML5**: For the structure and content of the product page.
-- **CSS3**: To style the resume, including animations and responsive design.
+- **CSS3**: To style the page, including animations and responsive design.
-- **JavaScript**: For interactivity, including expanding sections, hover effects, and data visualization.
+- **JavaScript**: For interactivity, including the image slider, zoom effects, dynamic pricing, and cart functionality.
-- **Chart.js/D3.js**: For creating dynamic charts and graphs to represent skills and experience.
+- **jQuery**: For handling some of the interactive elements and animations.
+- **Bootstrap**: To ensure responsive design and quick layout structuring.

 ## Getting Started